PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 By default, a project would only have one environment implicitly named "Production".
 A "New environment" button would allow adding a new one, with the environments feature explained in the modal.
 The current environment would then be selectable from the project selector, roughly looking like this (courtesy of Cory):

+Extra internal requirement: Because Team Pipeline plans to implement multiple SDK keys per project, it would be simplest to move SDK keys to their own model, rather than moving to the environment model.

 <img width="939" alt="image" src="https://github.com/PostHog/meta/assets/4550621/ec966c6b-0a1c-4cb0-a593-0234f4807ab1">

 ### Downsides